Tractable Density Estimation on Learned Manifolds with Conformal Embedding Flows: Background

 \subsection{Injective Flows}

 The requirement that $\mathbf{f}$ be a diffeomorphism fixes the dimensionality of the latent space.
-In turn, $p_\mathbf{x}(\mathbf{x})$ must have full support over $\mathcal{X}$, which is problematic when the data lies on a submanifold $\cM \subset \mathcal{X}$ with dimension $m < n$. \citet{dai2019} observed that if a probability model with full support is fitted via maximum likelihood to such data, the estimated density can converge towards infinity on $\cM$ while ignoring the probability distribution of the data entirely. \citet{behrmann2020} point out that invertible neural networks can become numerically non-invertible, especially when the effective dimensionality of data and latents are mismatched.
-Correctly learning the data manifold along with its density may be able to circumvent these pathologies.
+In turn, $p_\mathbf{x}(\mathbf{x})$ must have full support over $\mathcal{X}$, which is problematic when the data lies on a submanifold $\cM \subset \mathcal{X}$ with dimension $m < n$. \citet{dai2019} observed that if a probability model with full support is fitted via maximum likelihood to such data, the estimated density can converge towards infinity on $\cM$ while ignoring the true data density $p^*(\mathbf{x})$ entirely. \citet{behrmann2020} point out that analytically invertible neural networks can become numerically non-invertible, especially when the effective dimensionality of data and latents are mismatched.
+Correctly learning the data manifold along with its density may circumvent these pathologies.

-Injective flows seek to learn an explicitly low-dimensional support by reducing the dimensionality of the latent space and modelling the flow as a \textit{smooth embedding}, or an injective function which is diffeomorphic to its image\footnote{Throughout this work we use the term ``embedding" in the topological sense of a function describing how a low-dimensional space sits as a manifold inside a high-dimensional space.
+Injective flows seek to learn an explicitly low-dimensional support by reducing the dimensionality of the latent space and modelling the flow as a \textit{smooth embedding}, or an injective function which is diffeomorphic to its image\footnote{Throughout this work we use ``embedding'' in the topological sense: a function which describes how a low-dimensional space can sit inside a high-dimensional space.
 This is not to be confused with other uses for the term in machine learning, namely a low-dimensional representation of high-dimensional or discrete data.}.
 This case can be accommodated with a generalized change of variables formula for densities as follows \cite{gemici2016}.